otr4j/otrv4/otrv4.md

   * Validate the Identity message.
 Ignore the message if validation fails.
   * If validation succeeds:
+    * > FIXME the procedure to compare hashes needs more details: supposedly plain hash (without context) still we need to know whether to adopt minimum-length unsigned representation or fixed-size encoding, then how many bytes to take from SHAKE-256.
+(OTR3 just compares BigUints IIRC, why not simply compare the unsigned integers? issues with constant-time?)
     * Compare the hashed `B` you sent in your Identity message with the DH value from the message you received, considered as 32-byte unsigned big-endian values.